 But if there's one thing we have learned since his retirement, it's that Floyd Mayweather Jr. loves him some Floyd Mayweather Jr..
-During an interview on Fat Joe's podcast, Mayweather was asked who he'd rank as the top five fighters of all time.
+During an interview on Fat Joe's podcast in 2020, Mayweather was asked who he'd rank as the top five fighters of all time.
 To the surprise of nobody, Mayweather placed himself at the top heap.
 The rest of the list, while good, leaves out two guys who rank on the majority of listings as the best in the history of boxing — Muhammad Ali and Sugar Ray Robinson.

 “We going ‘Money’ Mayweather,” Mayweather said.
 “I’mma go Pernell Whitaker, I’mma go Roberto Duran … man, you put me in a tight predicament.
 Roberto Duran went from 135 pounds all the way to 160.
 He went at 135, and then 147, 154, and 160.
 He went to four weight classes."

 - Mark Magsayo on Manny Pacquiao comparisons: 'No one can match Manny Pacquiao'

 - Jake Paul hits Tommy Fury with 'termination notice' as he searches for new opponent

 - Eddie Hearn backs Savannah Marshall: 'Claressa Shields isn't a big puncher'

 - Would Tyson Fury going to WWE stop him from fighting Usyk or Joshua?

 Instead of saying either Ali or Robinson as his next selection, Mayweather gave a surprising choice at heavyweight.